Enterprise-CMCS/macpro-security-hub-sync/README.md

 ## Synchronization Process

 The SecurityHubJiraSyncOptions class's main function is sync.
 The sync process follows this process:
-Step 1.
-Get all open Security Hub issues from Jira Step 2.
-Get all current findings from Security Hub Step 3.
-Close existing Jira issues if their finding is no longer active/current Step 4.
-Create Jira issue for current findings that do not already have a Jira issue
+1. Get all open Security Hub issues from Jira
+2. Get all current findings from Security Hub
+3. Close existing Jira issues if their finding is no longer active/current
+4. Create Jira issue for current findings that do not already have a Jira issue

 ## Usage and Getting Started